Lavaka

 Among the natural controls on Lavaka formation are the amount of seismic activity in the region, the topographic relief (or slope), and hydraulic conductivity of materials in the saprolite.
 For instance, earthquakes in the region can cause cracks in the hard, upper layer of laterite, which allows water to seep into the more porous layer of saprolite underneath.
 This causes chemical reactions within the saprolite to leach certain minerals from the rock and if the hydraulic conductivity of that rock is high enough, the water can carry those minerals away, which can cause the infrastructure of that rock to collapse and erode.

 Lavaka can often cause a lot of damage to nearby communities.
 During the monsoon season, heavy rains carry away all the eroded material from the lavaka, which can destroy surrounding crops and infrastructure.
 This is the basis for much of the recent research that has been conducted on the variables involved in lavaka formation (especially in Madagascar, where Lavaka pepper the Central Highland landscape).

+However, lavaka also have some benefits.
+They provided a sheltered environment for trees and other plants that would not survive on the grassy slopes, and in many cases farmers take advantage of more fertile soils and greater water availability within lavaka to grow crops.

 The term "Lavaka" entered the international geography/geology vocabulary following the work of Riquier (1954).
 To differenciate it from the generic hole vocabulary (aka, trou, in French, and lavaka in Malagasy), this new vocabulary should be capitalized in scientific usage.
 More importantly, since the word has been taken directly from the vernacular name, it should be considered as an irregular word.
 Thus, Lavaka can be singular or plural when used.